apostrophecms/apostrophe/README.md

 {% endblock %}
 ```

+Note that we're extending a layout template here, which saves us from reimplementing shared elements in every page template.
+We'll look at that later.

 Now we need to create the database, which will automatically populate the site with a home page.
 To list the command line tasks we type:

 `node app help`